joakim-brannstrom/dextool_mutate_demo/plugins/README.md

 If you are considering using this feature, you should be very certain you have verified the payload is the correct format before modifying it.

 This plugin adds the text string "hello " to the beginning of each payload, so with anything other than simple plain text messages it will corrupt the payload contents.

+## Authenticate by IP address
+This is an **example** plugin that demonstrates a basic authentication callback that allows clients based on their IP address.
+Password based authentication is preferred over this very simple type of access control.